 I am primarily interested in high-energy astrophysics.
 I am

-that emits a high energy jet nearly straight at Earth.
-Their
+a high energy jet nearly straight at Earth, with Dr. Alan Marscher and

 radiation, which is prominent across the entire electromagnetic